GRAM-R$^2$: Self-Training Generative Foundation Reward Models for Reward Reasoning: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by the National Science Foundation of China (Nos.
-62276056 and U24A20334), the Yunnan Fundamental Research Projects (No.202401BC070021), the Yunnan Science and Technology Major Project (No. 202502AD080014), and the Program of Introducing Talents of Discipline to Universities, Plan 111 (No.B16009).
+This work was supported in part by the National Natural Science Foundation of China (Nos.
+U24A20334 and 62276056), the Yunnan Fundamental Research Projects (No.202401BC070021), the Yunnan Science and Technology Major Project (No. 202502AD080014), the Fundamental Research Funds for the Central Universities (Nos.
+N25BSS054 and N25BSS094), and the Program of Introducing Talents of Discipline to Universities, Plan 111 (No.B16009).
+We would like to thank the anonymous reviewers and SPC for their valuable comments and suggestions that helped improve this paper.